Murders of William and Patricia Wycherley: Murders and concealment

 One night soon after the killings, Christopher dug a large hole in the back garden of the Wycherleys' house and buried their bodies in it.
 To conceal his actions, he planted shrubs in the ground above.
 Although a neighbour saw the hole being dug, they did not believe the act was suspicious enough to warrant informing the police.

 The Wycherleys were not particularly social – one neighbour said that "[t]hey didn't mix [...] or communicate with anyone" – and so many assumed that they had simply moved away.
-The Edwardses told anyone who asked that the Wycherleys were travelling.
-To keep up the pretense, the couple sent Christmas cards to relatives containing invented stories of extended holidays, forged replies to correspondence and regularly visited the house to mow the lawn, clear gutters and pay bills.
+The Edwards told anyone who asked that the Wycherleys were travelling.
+To keep up the pretence, the couple sent Christmas cards to relatives containing invented stories of extended holidays, forged replies to correspondence and regularly visited the house to mow the lawn, clear gutters and pay bills.

 Fraud and discovery

 On Tuesday, 5 May 1998, Susan Edwards opened a joint bank account in her name and that of her mother using forged documents, and moved her parents' savings of just over £40,000 into it.
 The couple proceeded to redirect private and state pension payments, industrial injury payouts and winter fuel payments to themselves.
 They also took out personal loans in the names of the Wycherleys.
 The couple spent almost all of the money on more memorabilia, including many signed photographs of the actor Gary Cooper.

 In 2005, believing that sufficient time had passed since the killings, they sold the house in Mansfield, again using forged signatures, for just under £67,000 in an attempt to pay off their debts.
 By this point they were paying creditors around £700 per month, but were still making memorabilia purchases of ten times that amount.

 In late 2012, the Department for Work and Pensions wrote to William requesting a meeting to assess his needs.
-This frightened the Edwardses, and they fled the UK, living for a year in Lille, France.
+This frightened the Edwards, and they fled the UK, living for a year in Lille, France.
 Unable to find work in France, the couple ran out of money, and Christopher contacted his stepmother, Elizabeth, and told her the version of the story they would tell in court – that Patricia had shot William, and then Susan had shot her mother after provocation.

 Elizabeth Edwards contacted the police, and an investigation was launched under Detective Chief Inspector Rob Griffin.
 After initial inquiries lent credence to the story, police excavated the garden of the Wycherleys' former home, discovering their bodies in October 2013.
-After a brief email correspondence, the Edwardses agreed to surrender to UK police at St Pancras railway station after returning from France on the Eurostar three weeks after the discovery of the bodies.
+After brief email correspondence, the Edwards agreed to surrender to UK police at St Pancras railway station after returning from France on the Eurostar three weeks after the discovery of the bodies.
 At the time of their arrest, the couple were £160,000 in debt.